Customizing template rendering¶

 {% endblock %}

-can also be used to do other modifications on the page for the pattern library only, for example adding an extra class to <body>
+pattern_library_rendered_pattern can also be used to do other modifications on the page for the pattern library only, for example adding an extra class to <body>:

 <body class="{% block body_class %}{% endblock %}{% if pattern_library_rendered_pattern %} pattern-library-template{% endif %}">

-There is no API to customize a single pattern’s rendering, but it can be done by using pattern-library-only templates.
-For example, with our quote_block.html
+There is no API to customize a single pattern’s surroundings, but it can be done by using pattern-library-only templates.
+For example, with our quote_block.html component:

 <blockquote class="quote-block block--spacing">